20

 Day05

-Morning starts with steep uphill climb on stone steps for an hour or more to reach on top Ulleri village, moderate size villages with houses in traditional Nepalese style of slated roofs from here walk leads with gradual slow climb into enchanting cool rhododendron and pine-forested area to reach at Ghorepani village, located on a ridge surrounded with beautiful rhododendron trees.
-This village inhabited mostly by Poon people of Magar tribe and famous for Poon Hill view top which is an hour climb.
+Morning starts with a steep uphill climb on stone steps for an hour or more to reach the top of Ulleri village, moderate size villages with houses in the traditional Nepalese style of slated roofs.
+From here walk leads with a gradual, slow climb into an enchanting, cool rhododendron and pine-forested area to reach Ghorepani village, located on a ridge surrounded by beautiful rhododendron trees.
+This village is inhabited mostly by Poon people of the Magar tribe and is famous for the Poon Hill view, which is an hour climb.

 Day06

-Early morning climb to the top of Poon Hill to catch the stunning sunrise over an array of Himalayan peaks from world 7th highest Dhaulagiri-10th highest Annapurna with a range of peaks including world 8th highest Manaslu with majestic Machhapuchare peak “Fish Tail”.
-After enjoying exciting moments head back to Ghorepani and continues trek with uphill and downhill through the cool forest then reaching at Tadapani for an overnight stop.
+Early morning climb to the top of Poon Hill to catch the stunning sunrise over an array of Himalayan peaks from the world's 7th highest Dhaulagiri, 10th highest Annapurna, with a range of peaks including world's 8th highest Manaslu with majestic Machhapuchare peak “Fish Tail”.
+After enjoying exciting moments, head back to Ghorepani and continue trek with uphill and downhill through the cool forest, then reach Tadapani for an overnight stop.

 Day07

-From this peaceful place downhill walk into the cool forest of rhododendron and pine trees to Kimrong valley.
-After Kimrong valley an uphill climb for an hour to reach on top of Chomrong village, and then short downhill to main Chomrong village for overnight, this is the last permanent Gurung village and the gateway to Annapurna Base Camp and Sanctuary trekking.
+From this peaceful place, walk downhill into the cool forest of rhododendron and pine trees to Kimrong valley.
+After Kimrong valley, an uphill climb for an hour to reach the top of Chomrong village, and then a short downhill to the main Chomrong village for overnight, this is the last permanent Gurung village and the gateway to Annapurna Base Camp and Sanctuary trekking.

 Day08